Designing Widget System for ING Mobile App

 Usability Test Insights

-To understand users interactions and get their perspective on the "usefulness" of these widgets.
+To understand user's interactions and determine the IMPACT of these WIDGET DESIGNS,

 Personas; User Journey Maps; Sketches